saltukalakus/acul-tester/DEPLOYMENT.md

 ```

 This will:
-- Build all samples from GitHub
+- Build all samples from GitHub (81 screens)
-- Deploy all 20 screens to Auth0
+- Deploy all available screens to Auth0
 - Configure CSS URL for each

 ### Deploy Specific Screens